Opera in Ukraine: 1920s and early 1930s

 The main obstacle to the development of Ukrainian opera was the poverty of the repertoire.
-A limited number of older operas existed, such as Lysenko's Taras Bulba or Anatole Vakhnianyn's Kupalo, which seemed obsolete (Yanovsky called Lysenko's opera "old-fashioned, faded music").
+A limited number of older operas existed, such as Lysenko's Taras Bulba or Anatole Vakhnianyn's Kupalo, which seemed obsolete (Yanovskyi called Lysenko's opera "old-fashioned, faded music").
 During the first years of the Soviet government, almost no new operas were composed; the Soviet leadership demanded that art followed the doctrines of Bolshevism and underwent proletarianization.
 Artists were seen primarily as ideological workers.
 The Communist Party demanded that all works of art had to depict the class struggle and exalt the common people at the expense of the individual—expressions of personality and philosophical questioning had to submit to a single correct worldview.
 The discussions on cultural policy that took place in the 1920s that had led to experimentation and the emergence of innovation in opera, had from the early 1930s given way to stereotypical libretti and music.
 Composers were expected to produce works that corresponded to Soviet ideology, with themes that drew from the present or from historical episodes of national importance.

 The first operas about construction, written during a period when Soviet music was intoxicated with the theme of machines, were Weeds and The Poem about Steel (1932), written by the Ukrainian composer and conductor Volodymyr Yorysh.
 Operas of this type generally had a fast-paced plot that was inspired by a cinematic-like narration, with film sometimes integrated into the work.
 The choir (representing the collective) had a prominent role, with the main roles being less predominant.
 Other compositions of this type include those by Volodymyr Femelidi, whose opera The Cleft (1929) on the theme of the Kronstadt rebellion, is a musical drama based on dialogues that effectively captured the tone of contemporary revolutionary public speaking.
 Femelidi died before the completion of his second opera.
 Caesar and Cleopatra.

 Historical opera

 Many operas of this period were based on historical themes; Kosenko's Karmelyuk (1930) and Yorish's opera of the same name was about the leader of a peasant uprising in Podolia in the 19th century.
 Vasily Zolotarev, with his one-act work Hvesko Andiber (1927), became the first operatic composer to feature the duma (a sung epic poem) and write about the life of the Cossacks.
-Yanovsky involved similar topics on a larger scale in his opera The Black Sea Duma (1928), set during the Turkish occupation of the land of Cossacks.
+Yanovskyi involved similar topics on a larger scale in his opera The Black Sea Duma (1928), set during the Turkish occupation of the land of Cossacks.

 The most notable example of Ukrainian historical opera during the first half of the 20th century is The Golden Ring by Lyatoshynsky, a work that was based on the novel by Ivan Franko (1930).
 Both the music and the libretto blend historical, mythological, and social themes, and Lyatoshynsky's score organically combines leitmotifs with Ukrainian folk tunes.
 The Golden Ring was the first example of an orchestrally 'symphonic' work in the history of Ukrainian opera.
 It appeared at the end of the era of creative experimentalism, which ended with the arrival of Stalinism.